kevinwjin/kevinwjin.github.io/_talks/2023-torus.md

 location: "Dallas, Texas"
 ---

-Poster presentation given at the [15th Annual Texas Oklahoma Regional Undergraduate Symposium (TORUS)](https://www.dallascollege.edu/cd/schools/stem/events/pages/torus-conference.aspx) conference, as part of Qiwei Li's group in the Mathematical Sciences department at the University of Texas at Dallas.
+Talk given at the [15th Annual Texas Oklahoma Regional Undergraduate Symposium (TORUS)](https://www.dallascollege.edu/cd/schools/stem/events/pages/torus-conference.aspx) conference, as part of Qiwei Li's group in the Mathematical Sciences department at the University of Texas at Dallas.